fedevitt1/fedevitt1.github.io/README.md

 ## Link

-At [Federico Vittori Counter](https://fedevitt1.github.io/) you can try the counter.
+At [Federico Vittori Counter](https://fedevitt1.github.io/) you can try the counter or at [Federico Vittori Counter 2](https://fedevitt1.netlify.app)

 ## Contributing
 Pull requests are welcome and for major changes, please open an issue first to discuss what you would like to change.